1FarZ1/DisLogger/README.md

 - [ ] Add support for custom message formatting
 - [ ] Implement a more robust retry mechanism to avoid rate limits from Discord

+## 🌟 Give it a Star

+If you find discord_logger useful, please ⭐ star the repo — it helps support the project and reach more developers!

 ## Contributing